NotiCast/infra/README.md

 ---

-A master API key, as well as the API URL, can be acquired from the Terraform output variables by running: `terraform output`

 ## Routes

+The API URL can be acquired from the Terraform output variables by running:
+`terraform output`

 #### `/send_message` [POST]